 Autobiographies often start with something about the family history to set the stage for the emergence of the book’s star (you).
 Your birth is also a good place to begin.
 For added dramatic effect, you may wish to start with a quick look at your life as it is now, or at some dramatic or impressive event in your adult life, then flash back to the beginning.

-You don’t have to have a theme for an autobiography; you can simply recount the most significant or interesting events of your life.
+Strictly speaking, you don’t have to have a theme for your autobiography; you can simply recount the most significant or interesting events of your life.

 However, a theme strengthens and sharpens your story.
 There are innumerable possible themes, including “how my family shaped my life,” “overcoming adversity,” “love is a gift,” and “the value of service and sacrifice.”
 Your theme will usually emerge on its own as you gather material and write about the events in your life.